lookbook-hq/lookbook/README.md

 - `<key>` must be a valid Ruby hash key name, without quotes or spaces
 - `<value>` will be parsed using the [Ruby YAML parser](https://yaml.org/YAML_for_ruby.html) to resolve the value

+> Note: Ruby YAML does not (generally) require quoting of string values.
+However in some cases it _is_ required due to the presence of [indicator characters](https://yaml.org/YAML_for_ruby.html#indicators_in_strings) (such as `#`, `:` etc) - hence why the hex color code in the example above is surrounded by quotes.
+It's perfectly ok to quote all string values if you prefer.

 These display parameters can then be accessed via the `params` hash in your preview layout using `params[:lookbook][:display][<key>]`: